SadilKhan/COVID-19-Analysis/README.md

-# Map
+# Maps

-Use this link
+Click [Here](https://sadilkhan.github.io/COVID-19-Analysis/corona_country.html) to see the confirmed cases all over the world.

-Click [Here](https://sadilkhan.github.io/COVID-19-Analysis/corona_country.html) to see the rendered version of the world map
+Click [Here](https://sadilkhan.github.io/COVID-19-Analysis/India_Map.html) to see the confirmed cases in India statewise.

 # Forecasting